-Current school/teacher: details and explanations of how the student is best supported by you, their strengths and difficulties, any language that works, or doesn't work well for them, any tips about what they will need support with and how to motivate and engage them.
+Current settingteacher: details and explanations of how the student is best supported by you; their strengths and difficulties; any language and specific strategies that work, or do not work well for them; any tips about what they will need support with and how to motivate and engage them.
 Any provision plans, personalised plans etc.